 With a second child getting ready to attend college in the fall, I decided to complete the FAFSA for a few reasons: 1) he is interested in attending an out-of-state public university with higher costs than in-state choices; 2) with two students in college, we may now qualify for financial aid; and 3) scholarship opportunities require a completed FAFSA (even merit-based ones, I'm told).

 Still, I was skeptical and as I predicted, our EFC exceeds the estimated COA.
 Interestingly, though, I have learned both from my completion of the form online and financial aid letters, that my son qualifies for an unsubsidized loan.
 For example, in his first year, he could borrow $5,500.

 Judging from the reaction of parents on a private Facebook group set up by the admissions office of a prominent university, there is some confusion about what such a student loan involves and how a loan fits within the offered package.
 Further, as odd as this statement may sound, it seems that some students may not be aware that they will need to pay back student loans awarded as part of financial aid packages.

-So, I thought I would figure out exactly how much the unsubsidized loans could cost students who borrow for four years, presumably the amount of time required to complete a college degree.
+So, I thought I would figure out exactly how much the unsubsidized loans could cost students who borrow for the first year just to show the calculations.

 First, I looked at the rules as indicated on the financial aid letter from one of the universities that has offered admission to my son (these should be standard loan features):

 - Loan Amount: $5,500 per year (maximums increase each year but I'll keep the loan amount at this number)